Tombstone pictures, when taken on a trip to Tombstone AZ, can be very helpful to others planning for Tombstone travel.

 After spending some days in Tombstone, pictures of nearby areas can give you further exploration ideas.
-There are a lot of interesting places within Cochise County.
+There are a lot of interesting places in Cochise County.

 [You'll take your own photos - Wanna share them?
 Read More>]

 I know we love exploring our county.
 There are so many intriguing & historical spots a short drive from the town of Tombstone.
 Maybe you'd like to check them out.
 Go ahead and get an idea from our Tombstone pictures page here.

 Tombstone endured 2 substantial fires in its history.

 The first happened on June 22, 1881.
 By then the town was on its way to being a real community.
 It had just been named the County Seat of the newly formed Cochise County.
 And it just received its city charter.

 The June fire began on Allen Street, midblock between 5th & 6th streets, at the front of the Arcade Saloon.
 It quickly spread through the wood-frame & adobe buildings on the block.
 Then it spread until 4 full blocks of the downtown were destroyed.
 66 businesses altogether were damaged or gone.